elasticpath/react-pwa-reference-storefront/documentation/tutorial_siteBranding.md

 2. Navigate to the `src/ep.config.json` file.
 3. Update the value of `cortexApi.scope` with the store's name.
 4. Add marketing content images in the `react-pwa-reference-storefront⁩/src⁩/images⁩/site-images` file. <br>
-    **Note**: Images can be referenced in other components.
-To reuse images, ensure that the image names are the same in each component.<br>
+    **Note**: To replace images and keep the same layout in other components, ensure that the image names are the same. <br>
 5. Add PWA icons and any default splash screen images in the `react-pwa-reference-storefront⁩/src⁩/images⁩/manifest-images` file. <br>
     **Note**: To maintain device compatibility, ensure that image names and resolutions are the same. <br>
 6. Add icon images in the `react-pwa-reference-storefront⁩/src⁩/images⁩/header-icons` file. <br> For example, the magnifying glass icon.<br>